tomjoht/tomjoht.github.io/_posts/2023/2020-01-19-job-hunter-support-group-bobby-kennedy.md

 See the [Courses](https://becometechnicalwriter.com/courses-2/) page for details.

 {: .note}
-If you sign up for any course, use the code `tom-johnson` to get a $50 discount.
+Remember, if you sign up for any course, use the code `tom-johnson` to get a $50 discount.